victorhdda/puller/README.md

-# Puller - a git pull script to update local blog server
+# Puller - a git pull script to update a blog server

 ### What is needed:

-- Pull a git project from a static url periodically and update a blog content;
+- Pull a git project from a static url periodically and update a blog content; :white_check_mark:
-- Rename and move specific files to a new local folder;
+- Rename and move specific files to a new local folder; :white_check_mark:
-- Add specific permissions to files (`-rwxr--r--`) and folders (`drwxr-xr-x`);
+- Add specific permissions to files (`-rwxr--r--`) and folders (`drwxr-xr-x`); :white_check_mark:
-- Attach the execution of this script to a cron job.
+- Attach the execution of this script to a cron job. :white_check_mark:

 ### Solutions:
-- Created a script to process temporary and destination folders; clone remote public github repository; copy and rename contents do desired paths and change permissions.
+- It was created a script to process temporary and destination folders; clone remote public github repository; copy and rename contents do desired paths and change permissions.
-- Created a cron job that executes this scripts periodically.
+- Also was created a cron job that executes this scripts periodically.

 ### Learned lessons